Digital Security Explained

 Trade-offs and tensions

 The CIA Triad is useful because it makes trade-offs visible.
-Here are common examples:
+Real systems rarely optimize all three objectives equally.

 How to use the CIA Triad in practice